-Tip: For more information, refer to the Reference Documents section of the documentation.
+Tip: For more information, refer to the Manage Reference Documents section of the Record Manager module for additional options when working with reference documents.

 Access the Recommended Actions Pane

 The Recommendations that appear on the Recommended Actions pane are filtered based on your selection.